 If you would like to take public transportation, you can take bus #702 departing from Ben Thanh market heading towards Tay Ninh.
 You can also take bus #13 to Cu Chi and take a local bus to Tay Ninh.

-There is no entrance fee to visit a Cao Dai temple, although visitors are required to wear pants or a skirt that cover your knees.
+There is no entrance fee to visit a Cao Dai temple, although visitors are required to wear pants or a skirt that cover their knees.

 4. Can Gio